 District residents often face one or more barriers which prevent them from accessing education and training programs and from ultimately being successful in the workforce.
-Consequently, the District's workforce system must take meaningful steps to help remediate these barriers to ensure residents are able to overcome obstacles and attain their goals.
+Consequently, the District's workforce system must make meaningful steps to help remediate these barriers to ensure residents are able to overcome obstacles and attain their goals.
 A common barrier is economically-related as residents need to work to support themselves and their families.
 Due to this, agencies are working to increase access to earn and learn opportunities through partnerships and innovative methods including expanding apprenticeship and on-the-job (OJT) training opportunities.
-Other common barriers include health issues (both physical and behavioral), transportation costs, housing, income supports, and child care.
+Other common barriers include health issues (both physical and mental), transportation costs, housing, income supports, and child care.
 Consequently, workforce system partners are strengthening partnerships among one another as well as with other District agencies that can provide barrier remediation services for our residents, such as the Department of Behavioral Health, the Department of Human Services, and OSSE's Division of Early Learning.

 District agencies and partners have multiple efforts to increase access to workforce services through community outreach.
 DOES's Workforce on Wheels is a mobile team of workforce development specialists who provide AJC services in non-traditional environments to reach those demographics who may not visit one of the AJCs.
 The Mobile One-Stop is a tool of the Workforce on Wheels staff to bring AJC resources to the community.
-It is used at community events and can be requested by the public.
+It's used at community events and can be requested by the public.
 Additionally, DOES is establishing satellite AJC offices in Wards with high unemployment.
 As the core and partner programs move forward with WIOA implementation, further opportunities to increase residents' access to services and remove barriers will be identified, evaluated, and implemented.

-3. Sector Strategies /Alignment with Business Needs Goal: The District's business community gains access to a broader pool of District residents with the skills necessary to meet their needs and advance within their organizations and informs workforce investments and incentives that effectively match jobseekers with their needs.
+3. Sector Strategies / Alignment with Business Needs Goal: The District's business community gains access to a broader pool of District residents with the skills necessary to meet their needs and advance within their organizations.

-- 3.1 Coordinate and expand business advisory committees under the WIC in each high-demand sector; and leverage their expertise to inform workforce system activities and career pathways development including through feedback to external education and training providers. - 3.2 Expand business-driven training options, including apprenticeship, on-the-job training, customized training for businesses with significant hiring needs that responds quickly to demand. - 3.3 Create a unified business services strategy to better align outreach efforts to employers and offer more comprehensive services to meet their needs. - 3.4 Utilize labor market intelligence to identify key businesses for outreach and occupations with emerging demand, and ensure training resources are aligned accordingly.
+3.1 - Coordinate and expand business advisory committees under the WIC in each high-demand sector; and leverage their expertise to inform workforce system activities and career pathways development - including through feedback to external education and training providers.

-- 3.5 Leverage the WIC's Workforce Intermediary program funding to support new sector strategy activities and supplement existing efforts. - 3.6 Expand and re-evaluate available incentives for businesses to hire District residents.
+- 3.2 Expand customized training for businesses with significant hiring needs that responds quickly to demand. - 3.3 Create a unified business services strategy to better align outreach efforts to employers and offer more comprehensive services to meet their needs. - 3.4 Utilize labor market intelligence to identify key businesses for outreach and occupations with emerging demand, and ensure training resources are aligned accordingly. - 3.5 Leverage the WIC's Workforce Intermediary program funding to support new sector strategy activities and supplement existing efforts. - 3.6 Expand and re-evaluate available incentives for businesses to hire District residents.

 With a revitalized board, a new Chairperson, and a new Executive Director, the WIC is making renewed efforts to strengthen sector partnerships and align workforce services with the needs of businesses.
 The WIC has established business advisory committees in the construction and hospitality sectors in partnership with DOES and UDC-CC that provide input and expertise for the Workforce Intermediary Program and broader system efforts in those sectors.
-The WIC will convene additional committees for healthcare, security and law, and business administration and information technology; and also leverage the efforts of the Career Pathways Task Force to inform workforce investments.
-Workforce system partners will be included in these engagement efforts to ensure that information gathered helps inform their programming, and will also be disseminated more broadly.
+The WIC will convene additional committees for healthcare, security and law, and information technology.
 The WIC has funding available through its Workforce Intermediary program to support new and innovative sector strategy activities.
 With several new board members from high-demand industries, the WIC will begin planning for additional service offerings with the input of key business stakeholders in these sectors.